Asabeneh/Python-for-Everyone/readme.md

 'Finland'
 'Python'
 'I love teaching'
-'I hope you are enjoying the first day'
+'I hope you are enjoying Python for Everyone'
 ```

 #### Booleans